Peer Recovery Support Specialist

 Care Solutions | Remote | Full Time

-***Looking for candidates in the following state/s:
+***Looking for candidates in the following states:

-- Provide peer recovery support based on an established treatment plan via telephone/video conference
+- Provide recovery support via telephone/video conference

-- Assist in training of new Peer Recovery Support Specialists
+- Perform training of new Specialists

 - Enforce and uphold all company employee ethics, confidentiality requirements, rules, guidelines and expectations